KiwiFlavoredApollo/cobblemon-trainer-battle/docs/datapack.md

 ## Loot Table

+Cobblemon Trainer Battle offers a custom loot condition `cobblemontrainerbattle:defeated_in_battle` where trainers drop loots only when the trainer is defeated in Pokémon battle.
 Loot tables can be set for each trainer.
 Trainers without loot tables will drop loots according to `defaults.json`.

 ```
 {